WokLibCodeClub/SpaceRace/step02-create_rock/readme.md

 def move_rock(rock):
   # Check if rock is going off the edge and reset it if it is.
   xcoord = rock.xcor()
-  # If rock goes off the left of the screen then reset
+  # If rock goes off the left of the screen then reset it by calling the reset_rock function
   if rock.direction == "left" and xcoord < XMIN:
     reset_rock(rock)
-  # If rock goes off the right of the screen then reset
+  # If rock goes off the right of the screen then reset it
   if rock.direction == "right" and xcoord > XMAX:
     reset_rock(rock)
-  # Move the rock forward
+  # If the rock is not going off either edge then move the rock forward
   rock.forward(1.5)
 ```
 </details>

- This function takes care of moving the rocks left and right (using rock.forward),
+ This function takes care of moving the rocks (either to the left or the right, using `rock.forward`),
- but it is also responsible for resetting the rocks once they get off the end of the screen.
+ but it is also responsible for resetting the rocks once they get off the edges of the screen.

-Once you have completed this step, you should asteroids flying left and right across the game.
+Once you have completed this step, you should see asteroids flying left and right across the game.

+Don't forget to ***test*** our code.

 [Click here to go to step 3 to add collisions between the rocks and the rocket.](../step03-add_collisions/readme.md)